-Individuals who do not possess an ijaazah, are only part-studied, or who are vague about their being fully qualified, but are regarded or act as scholarly figures should not be referred to as traditional Islamic scholars, no matter how popular or good they may be as preachers, debaters, or academics.
+Individuals who do not possess an ijaazah, are only part-studied, or who are vague about their being fully qualified should not be referred to as traditional Islamic scholars, no matter how popular or good they may be as preachers, debaters, or academics.

 A lot of trouble can be prevented if simple background checks were performed before referring to individuals as Islamic scholars, be it in person or online.
 This is an individual obligation and the public should not accept anything less than sufficient transparency from claimants to scholarship in this regard.

-The primary role of Islamic scholars is to study Islam, teach it to others, and ensure the preservation of its intellectual heritage.
+The primary role of Islamic scholars is to study Islam, teach it to others (which includes enjoining good and forbidding evil), and ensure the preservation of its intellectual heritage.
 They are not authorities in secular areas beyond the Islamic injunctions therein, so the relevant experts should be consulted there instead.
 The two ought not to cross each other’s boundaries, but work together to provide Islamic solutions to issues that may arise.

 Not every instance of a scholar providing advice or guidance will be Islamically based.
 If it relates to Islam, then it can of course be taken as such by default, otherwise it will be just like taking advice from any other person.
 They do not need to be followed here, as some believe.

 Not every scholar is an imam or a preacher or able to fulfil those roles.
 Many become teachers, researchers, et cetera or even choose secular careers and serve the religion through personal endeavours.